sezinlaleli/Simple-Lexical-Analyzer/README.md

 Next token is RETURN_STMT Next lexeme is return
 Next token is INT_LIT Next lexeme is 0
 Next token is SEMICOLON Next lexeme is ;

+If you want to know whether a particular source code can be given as an input to your program, please try it in a Java compiler.
+If it is accepted by Java then it can be given as an input.
+In any case, make sure you use only lexemes given in the table.

+Your program should also check for errors.
+However, your first goal is to make sure that if a valid source code is given to your program as an input then it is correctly analyzed by your program.

+Error types that could exist:

+● Unknown operator: This occurs when an operator other than the ones given in the table is scanned.
+For example, !, @, #, $, % are all unknown operators ● Unknown identifier: This occurs when an identifier consisting of more than a single char exists in the input.
+For example, ab, ab1, xyz, while, do are unknown identifiers

+Sample Run:

+Your code will take input and output files from the console as given in the following example where the source code, input and output files are named hw1_firstname_lastname.java, input.txt, and output.txt,
+respectively:

+java hw1_firstname_lastname.java input.txt output1.txt